w33tmaricich/reins-jvm/README.md

 # reins

-Reins is a processor and executor that can be used to deploy mobile agents written in Clojure.
+Reins is a compiler and runtime that can be used to deploy mobile agents written in Clojure.
 Mobile agents, by definition, are a combination of computer software and data which is able to migrate from one computer to another autonomously and continue its execution on the destination computer.
 Reins aims at making this type of software easy to write, while still providing the safty and security we come to expect in modern applications.

-The executor is a daemon that runs on a machine.
+The runtime is a daemon that runs on a machine.
 It listens via many different data transfer protocols for incoming agents.
 If an agent is detected, it is ingested and allowed to run.
 It is a simple environment for applications to run within.

-The processor converts a specially formatted Clojure file into an executor readable format.
-Optionally, the processor can send the processed agent via a data transfer protocol.
+The compiler converts a specially formatted Clojure file into a runtime readable format.
+Optionally, the compiler can send the processed agent via a data transfer protocol.

 Once the agent begins execution, it is fully in control of itself.
 If it knows where it can go and how to get there, agents can move themselves to other locations.
 Agents should be written to be small, transferable, and self contained.
 If you can abstract some functionality within an agent into another, you should.
 The smaller the agent, the better.
 The focus of writing network applications should be creating many small programs that can do the task of one large one.